 I only went to drama school, not film school.
 But as an actor I was very lucky to have worked with wonderful film directors as Ken Loach, Paul Greengrass, David Ayer, Soenke Wortmann and Pete Travis.
 And I learnt a lot from not just sitting by myself in the trailer and waiting for my next scene but actually be out there and watch how everything comes together and see how they create their magic.
-All these directors were very different in the way they work and their approach to filmmaking, but what they all do have in common is that endless passion and enthusiasm for filmmaking and a very unique strong vision.
+All these directors were very different in the way they work and their approach to filmmaking, but what they all do have in common is that endless passion and a very unique strong vision.

 Where do you get your inspiration for your projects?

 Mostly dreams or nightmares.
 That’s usually the only time when there are no limitations to your imagination in a completely uncontrolled way.
 Art is another source for me.
 Our script for Red was intentionally written to also offer great visual potential and Edward Hopper’s paintings (Nighthawks, Automat, New York Movie) were a big visual influence for this.
 They show a certain loneliness and isolation in a big city that we wanted to have in our film.